-THDA will make \$1 million available to assist 200 first-time home buyers with down payment and closing cost assistance effective July 5, 2005.
+For the coming year, THDA will make \$500,000 available to assist first-time home buyers with down payment and closing cost assistance.
 THDA ADDI funds will be available to eligible applicants who are purchasing homes in areas outside the local participating jurisdictions of Memphis, Knoxville, Chattanooga, Shelby County, Knox County, Nashville-Davidson County, and the Northeast Consortium of Bristol, Johnson City, Bluff City, Kingsport, Sullivan County and Washington County (excluding the City of Jonesborough).
 These participating jurisdictions receive their own ADDI funds directly from HUD.
 The goal of ADDI is to increase homeownership rates, especially among lower income and underserved populations, and to revitalize and stabilize communities.